 Attendance policies vary from professor to professor.
 You should check with each professor at the beginning of the semester to be clear about what his or her policy is.

-The Center for Access and Success provides support to both learning and physically disabled students by helping them pursue their educational goals while adjusting to the university environment.
+The Center for Access and Success provides support to learning disabled and physically disabled students by helping them pursue their educational goals while adjusting to the university environment.
 UMass Dartmouth's policy regarding admission and access to programs prohibits discrimination on the basis of disability.

 If two students know that they want to be roommates, they must both direct such a request, in writing, to the Housing Office.
 This must be done by the middle of May.
 Students typically make this request when they complete and return their housing contracts, following acceptance.

 Part of the adjustment to university life is learning to live with a roommate.
-However, if a student is having trouble getting along with his or her roommate, the first step is to speak with the Resident Assistant, who will work with the roommates to help resolve conflicts.
+However, if you are having trouble getting along with a roommate, the first step is to speak with your Resident Assistant, who will work with you and your roommate to help resolve conflicts.

-When a student has a problem that the Health Services can't handle, we may refer to an off-campus health care provider, consult with the student's primary care provider or with the student's permission, call the parents.
+When a student has a problem that Health Services can't handle, we may refer to an off-campus health care provider, consult with the student's primary care provider or with the student's permission, call the parents.